hrydgard/ppsspp-site/docs/reference/plugins.md

 ## Save States

 Plugins are compatible with save states, but updating/removing plugins will not affect the save state.
-While using plugins prefer using in-game saves whenever possible.
+While using plugins, prefer using in-game saves whenever possible.

 ## Dual Analog Support